 - Eavesdrop on real conversations for inspiration.

 - Saving the best to last…try to pinpoint exactly what you want to say and write it!
-This will imbue the story with authentic, rich, specific detail and avoid those throw away phrases.
+This will imbue the story with authentic, rich, specific details and avoid those throw-away phrases.

-So, most of the discourse I read during my research claimed that if a metaphor doesn’t evoke an image in the readers mind anymore, then it is a dead metaphor and should be made redundant.
+Most of the discourse I read during my research, claimed that if a metaphor doesn’t evoke an image in the reader’s mind, then it is a dead metaphor and should be made redundant.
 However, here’s food for thought.
 If it no longer evokes a picture as was originally intended, then I’m stumped by the paradox that, perhaps, it is not actually a metaphor anymore!